| *******************Home

 may stress saving instead of spending on material goods.
 All of this added

 up to a large segment of the population being left in the dark.
+Well, the Dark Ages were pushed aside by credit

 scoring.
 Credit Scoring is a method whereby the credit repository (Transunion,